Tech-How/maniaplanet-scripts/README.md

 6. Once done, you can move your other maps back.
 7. The old map files will be permanently overwritten.

-(MP4 just means Maniaplanet 4, the 4th version of the game engine.)
+(MP4 just means Maniaplanet 4, the 4th version of the game engine.
+Also, there's normally no reason to change Lightmap quality unless you're having issues, in which case you can change to Medium or Low.
+Low is useful in the track editor for quickly computing large maps to play test them before re-computing as High and publishing.)